Creating Mementoes and Memories at the RCH

 For some cultures and religions, it is not common practice to take part in particular memory making processes.
 Please speak with the family and consider consulting with Pastoral and Spiritual Care staff, Interpreting Services or Wadja Aboriginal Family Place as appropriate.

-Memory trolley
+Memory Trolley

-The hospital has three memory trolleys, located in the Ground Floor and Lower Ground Floor Bereavement Suites and Butterfly.
-In the circumstance where there is a death on the ward and staff would like support on completing the tangible mementoes, please call the Nursing Bed Manager who can arrange for nursing support to be provided from Rosella or Butterfly.
-Wards should Lower Ground Floor Bereavement Suite trolley, for memento making.
-The ED AUM should be notified, and the trolley cleaned on return.
+Wards ideally should use the Lower Ground Floor Bereavement Suite trolley, for memento making.
+The ED AUM should be notified, and the trolley cleaned before return.
 Alternatively, if this trolley is unavailable, please access the Ground Floor Bereavement Suite trolley and notify the Rosella AUM or call Butterfly.

-Memory box
+Memory Box

-A memory box is located in the memory trolley and bereavement rooms.
-The extra stock is kept in the locked cupboards with the bereavement supplies on the Ground Floor outside the Bereavement Suite, keys are located in Rosella, Butterfly, ED and PIPER.
-These are assembled by folding the creases and using the adhesive pads, they do not need adhesive tape.
+A supply of memory boxes is kept in the locked cupboards with the bereavement supplies on the Ground Floor outside the Bereavement Suite.
+Keys are located in Rosella, Butterfly, ED and PIPER.
+These boxes are assembled by folding the creases and using the adhesive pads, they do not need adhesive tape.
 Please ask for assistance if you are unsure of the assembling process.
-This can be filled with mementoes and whatever else the family wishes, including but not limited to:

 • Memory album

-• Hand and foot prints
+• Hand and footprints

 • Lock of hair